Trams in Košice

 Košice tram network (Električková doprava v Košiciach) serves the city of Košice in eastern Slovakia since its opening in 1895.
 It is operated by Dopravný podnik mesta Košice, a. s.

-The network uses a standard metre gauge.
+The network uses standard gauge.
 The system launched with horse trams in 1891 and trams in the city have been electrically powered since 1913.
 Rolling stock consists of 111 tram vehicles and trams operate on sixteen lines over approximately 33.7 km of track.
 Eight of these lines operate in the city of Košice with the other eight rapid tram lines serving Košice city center and the U.S. Steel plant in Košice located approximately 13 km away from city centre.

 History

 Early years

 On 14 November 1891, the first section of the horse railway was put into operation from the railway station through the Main Street to the Economic School (now Poliklinika Sever).
 Between 1895 and 1913, seven new steam locomotives were put into operation.
 The dual operation of horse and steam traction proved to be unreliable by that time.
 The network was electrified in 1913.

-In 1964, the fast line to the Eastern Slovak IronWorks (now U. S. Steel Košice) was put into operation with a length of 13 km.
+In 1964, the fast line to the Eastern Slovak IronWorks (now United States Steel Košice) was put into operation with a length of 13 km.
 Since 1979 until newer rolling stock entered the network, three-car T3 sets have been operated on the high-speed line which was unique to the territory of Czechoslovakia.
 Each train set thus was almost 45 meters long.